IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic rmi
 {: #bluemix_ic_rmi}

 Remove an image from the logged-in user's namespace.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/rmi/" target="_blank">rmi</a> command in the Docker help.
+For more information, see the [rmi](https://docs.docker.com/reference/commandline/rmi/){: new_window} command in the Docker help.

 ```
 bluemix ic rmi [-R REGISTRY|--registry REGISTRY] IMAGE